-Bob Maier Imperialism: political, economic, & social consequences September, 1968 of the underdeveloped countries spend money extremely wastefully on their own pleasures.
+Bob Maier Imperialism: political, economic, & social consequences September, 1968 heritage of imperialism even after the imperialist has been ousted.
+Another result of this is that the top leaders of the underdeveloped countries spend money extremely wastefully on their own pleasures.
 Of course, a lot has to be spent to keep the military and inner police force of these dictators.